 Identity in Flux

 Designers have always worried about their identity.
 They worry that clients don’t appreciate them.
-They are always explaining their jobs to people who have no idea that everything a person touches was designed by someone.
+They are always explaining their jobs to people who have no idea that everything an urban person touches was designed by someone.
 As a community, design has the identity issues often found in a really good actor.
 It can take on many personalities, but has a hard time maintaining one of its own.
 That’s because, Aestheticists or Utopians, we are a screen for culture.
 We manifest what our culture values, what it wants, what it has convinced itself it is, right now.

 Right now, our culture wants to survive.
 It wants to find some good drinking water.
 It is less concerned with aesthetics and more concerned about polar bears slowly drifting away from each other on melting ice floes.
 Design seems to be manifesting more on the Utopian side these days and less on the Aesthetic.